-It notes that the facts of this case are liable to give rise to an interpretation not only of European Union law but also of several articles of the Berne Convention for the protection of literary and artistic works.
+It notes that the facts of this case are liable to give rise to an interpretation not only of European Union law but also of several articles of the Berne Convention for the protection of literary and artistic works and of the WIPO Copyright Treaty (WCT), the latter of which the European Union is also a member.
 It recalls in this respect that the Court of Justice has taken the position that "Community legislation must, so far as possible, be interpreted in a manner that is consistent with international law, in particular where its provisions are intended specifically to give effect to an international agreement concluded by the Community" (judgment of 7 December 2006, case C-306/05, SGAE v Rafael Hoteles, paragraph 35).

-With regard to the Berne Convention, it has noted repeatedly, and particularly in the judgment of 26 April 2012, case C-510/10, DR, TV2 v NCB, paragraph 29, that "the European Union, although not a party to it, is nevertheless obliged, under Article 1(4) of the WIPO Copyright Treaty, to which it is a party, which forms part of its legal order and which Directive 2001/29 is intended to implement, to comply with Articles 1 to 21 of the Berne Convention (see, to that effect, Joined Cases C-403/08 and C-429/08, Football Association Premier League and Others [2011] ECR I-9083, paragraph 189 and the case-law cited).
-Consequently, the European Union is obliged to comply with, inter alia, Article 11bis of the Berne Convention (see, by analogy, judgment of 9 February 2012 in Case C-277/10, Luksan, paragraph 59)".
+With regard to the Berne Convention, it has been noted repeatedly, and particularly in the judgment of 26 April 2012, case C-510/10, DR, TV2 v NCB, paragraph 29, that "the European Union, although not a party to it, is nevertheless obliged, under Article 1(4) of the WIPO Copyright Treaty, to which it is a party, which forms part of its legal order and which Directive 2001/29 is intended to implement, to comply with Articles 1 to 21 of the Berne Convention (see, to that effect, Joined Cases C-403/08 and C-429/08, Football Association Premier League and Others [2011] ECR I-9083, paragraph 189 and the case-law cited).
+Consequently, the European Union is obliged to comply with, inter alia, Article 11bis of the Berne Convention (see, by analogy, judgment of 9 February 2012 in Case C-277/10, Luksan, paragraph 59)" and Article 8 WCT.

-ALAI wishes to contribute to the correct interpretation of the provisions of the Berne Convention which has always guided the principles of its action.
-That is why it would like to submit the following thoughts on Berne articles 11bis, 5(2) and 10(2).
+ALAI wishes to contribute to the correct interpretation of the provisions of the Berne Convention and the WCT which have always guided the principles of its action.
+That is why it would like to submit the following Opinion on Berne articles 11 bis, 5(2) and 10(2) and WCT Article 8.